Generic selectors

 Itsukushima Shrine on Miyajima Island photo by redlegsfan21

-Itsukushima Shrine is famous for its torii gate that looks like it floats on water at high tide.
+Itsukushima Shrine, a notable Japanese Landmark, is famous for its torii gate that looks like it floats on water at high tide.
+The shrine has historical ties to the Japanese Imperial Family, who have visited it for centuries.
 It is on Miyajima Island and is a UNESCO World Heritage Site.
 The shrine is dedicated to the gods of the sea and storms.

 Its design blends with nature, as it is built over water.
 Visitors can admire the shrine’s beauty and enjoy the island’s views.
 The O-machiya Festival in late spring has traditional performances and lights up the shrine.
 Itsukushima Shrine shows how culture, history, and nature work together in Japan.